takamaka-dev/ddnsdaemon/README.md

 ## the "daemon" part

-We configure `corntab` to restart the server in the event of a malfunction or reboot.
+We configure `crontab` to restart the server in the event of a malfunction or reboot.

 It is also possible to create a service for `systemctl` but it is beyond the scope of this guide and would only apply to distros that use this service boot mode.